DSCmatter/MediAnalytics/README.md

 ## Contribution

 - Feel free to contribute to this project!
+And if you do so, don't forget to add your name on the contributors list!
 - Contributors: [DSCmatter](https://github.com/DSCmatter)

 ## License